preciofishbone/OmniaDocsG2/pages/edit-permissions/index.rst

 Edit Permissions for a page
 =============================

-Default settings is that the same read or edit permissions apply to all pages, but that can be edited if needed.
-If you change permissions for a pahe that has sub pages, all the sub pages gets the new permissions.
+Default settings is that the same edit permissions apply to all pages, but that can be changed if needed.
+If you change permissions for a page that has sub pages, all the sub pages gets the new permissions (they inherit tha permissions settings from the main page).

 Do the following: